2025 Tax Changes to Know

 Tax Credits & Deductions

 If you plan to itemize deductions rather than take the increased standard deduction described above, you may benefit from increased tax credits and deductions.
+While some credits remain unchanged, others—like clean vehicle credits—have updated eligibility or limits.
 Deductions can be varied and complicated, so looking at the IRS page about deductions and working with a tax professional can help you determine which options are right for you.

 Do You Qualify for the Earned Income Tax Credit?